 So you heard about the Quartzsite Sports, Vacation, and RV show, eh?
 In the RV world, it's hard not to!

 The big show sounded like a 'must-do' and I hit it for the first time in January of 2016.
-I've been a couple of times since.

-There were a TON of RVers parked EVERY-WHERE.
+As expected, there were a TON of RVers parked EVERY-WHERE.
 More than I had ever seen at once.

-Quartzsite, Arizona houses the largest gathering of RVs anywhere in the world!
+Indeed, Quartzsite, Arizona houses the largest gathering of RVs anywhere in the world!

 If you don't like it, there's only really one other reason to ever go and it's the only reason I ever go now: to meet up with friends who will be there.

-It can be a great winter social hub.
+It is a great winter social hub.

-At only about 850 feet in elevation, Quartzsite (otherwise known as 'Q') is a warm, Arizona destination for wintertime RVers.
+At only about 850 feet in elevation, Quartzsite (otherwise known as 'Q') is a warm Arizona destination for wintertime RVers.

 Expect to see signs on the road pointing the way to 'X' or 'Y' club meetup point.